 Urban and Community Forestry Planning Grant Program

 Through financial support provided by the USDA Forest Service, DEEP’s Urban and Community Forestry Program is requesting proposals for the Urban and Community Forestry Planning Grant Program.
-Awards are for $2,500 - $65,000, municipalities and non-profit 501(c)3 organization are eligible to apply.
+Awards are for $2,500 - $65,000, local government organizations and non-profit 501(c)3 organizations are eligible to apply.
 The amount requested must be matched 50:50.
 This match may be a financial match, done through the expenditure of additional funds, or it may be achieved through in-kind contributions of goods or services donated by grant partners, or a combination of both.

 If you are unsure of what an urban and community forestry planning project might look like in your city, take a look at the featured projects below including projects from previous grant recipients.